Exporting: Why and how?

 - Are your production capacity and human resources able to meet the increase in demand that international trading may bring?

+- Does your product meet the required overseas regulations and standards?
 Ask yourself the following questions about your industry:

 - Is your product already being exported by other UK companies?